-- tampering with common area and room sprinkler systems. - b.
-Residents should become familiar with the stairwells and exits in the buildings.
+- a.
+The unauthorized use, tampering, or damage to fire safety equipment, such as fire alarms, fire extinguishers, sprinkler systems, exit signs, smoke detectors, etc., is prohibited and punishable under State of Wisconsin statutes and University policy.
+Violators will face university action, may be fined, and may be referred to civil authorities.
+Violations of this policy include, but are not limited to: - a. removing a fire extinguisher from its prescribed location, - b. discharging a fire extinguisher for any purpose other than putting out a fire, - c. activating an alarm absent an emergency situation, - d. tampering with the covers on fire alarm pull stations, and/or - e. tampering with common area and room sprinkler systems. - Residents should become familiar with the stairwells and exits in the buildings.
 Every student is responsible for immediate evacuation of the building in the event of a fire alarm.
 Obstructing or failure to evacuate a building during emergency evacuation procedures or drills is prohibited and is punishable under the State of Wisconsin statutes and University policy. - c.
 Setting fires inside or outside residence hall buildings is prohibited and is punishable under State of Wisconsin statutes and University policy.
 This includes, but is not limited to, igniting bulletin boards, bonfires, wall coverings, trash containers, and door decorations.
 The police will be involved in investigating all fire incidents. - d.
 Any action by a resident, intentional or otherwise, which causes damage to university property may be billed to the person(s) responsible or to the community if the individual responsible is unknown. - e.
 Any action by a resident which places other residents at risk will usually result in removal from the residence halls and housing contract termination.
 Such actions include not only setting a fire but also tampering with safety equipment.
 In addition, the resident may be placed on University Probation or possibly be expelled from the University.

-FLAMMABLE MATERIALS/EXPLOSIVES
+FLAMMABLE MATERIALS/ EXPLOSIVES

-The use and/or possession of explosives, fireworks (including smoke bombs or explosive devices of any type), flammable liquids (i.e. gasoline, lighter fluid, paint thinner, solvents etc.), and/or any other flammable materials that might create a hazard are not permitted in residence halls and may not be stored anywhere in or around the residence hall buildings.
+The use and/or possession of explosives, firecrackers, fireworks (including smoke bombs or explosive devices of any type), flammable liquids (i.e. gasoline, lighter fluid, paint thinner, solvents etc.), and/or any other flammable materials that might create a hazard are not permitted in residence halls and may not be stored anywhere in or around the residence hall buildings.
 Possession and/or use of such materials is a violation of state law and may result in referral to University Police and/or the Student Conduct process.
 Use of such explosives may also result in immediate cancellation of the residence hall contract.